Skip to navigation Skip to content

 Czech Social Security System + Read more ...

-In the Czech Republic, pension insurance legislation requires the compulsory payment of contributions on behalf of employees, usually through deductions from paid employment.
+In the Czech Republic, the pension insurance legislation requires the compulsory payment of contributions on behalf of employees, usually through deductions from paid employment.
 Insurance also applies to the self-employed.

 Contributions insure individuals against disability and death and provides for income in the form of a pension once the person reaches retirement age.